vatpac-technology/sops/docs/enroute/Brisbane Centre/KEN.md

 #### TL CTR
 When **TL TCU** is offline, TL CTR (Class C `SFC` to `A085`) reverts to Class G, and is administered by TBP.
 Alternatively, TBP may provide a [top-down approach service](../../../military/townsville) if they wish.

+!!! tip
+    If choosing *not* to provide a top down service, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
+The *More ATIS* plugin has a formatted Zulu ATIS message.

 #### HM CTR
 When **HM ADC** is offline, HM CTR (Class D `SFC` to `A045`) reverts to Class G, and is administered by SWY.
 Alternatively, SWY may provide a [top-down procedural service](../../../aerodromes/Hammo) if they wish (not recommended).

+!!! tip
+    If choosing *not* to provide a top down service, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
+The *More ATIS* plugin has a formatted Zulu ATIS message.

 #### MK CTR
 Whilst the **MKA** controller is expected to provide a [top-down service](../../../aerodromes/Mackay) to YBMK when **MK ADC** is offline, this is not expected of a SWY controller when both **MKA** and **MK ADC** are offline.
 If electing not to provide a top-down service to YBMK, the RK CTR Class D is reclassified to Class G `SFC` to `A007`, and Class E `A007` to `A045`.

+!!! tip
+    If choosing *not* to provide a top down service, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
+The *More ATIS* plugin has a formatted Zulu ATIS message.

 ## Sector Responsibilities
 All Subsectors are responsible for issuing STAR Clearances for YBMK, YBTL and YBCS on first contact.